CoolWallet S Hardware Wallet Review

 CoolWallet S is a hardware wallet focused on combining security and portability.
-The wallet offers a unique credit card style design and is controlled solely from a mobile app via a Bluetooth connection.
-It is clean and simple to use with a growing cryptocurrency choice plus an inbuilt exchange.
+The wallet offers a unique credit card-style design and is controlled solely from a mobile app via a Bluetooth connection.
+It is clean and simple to use with a growing selection of supported cryptocurrencies, plus an inbuilt exchange.

 That’s the CoolWallet S in a nutshell.
 For a more detailed review keep on reading, here’s what I’ll cover:

 - Supported Coins